Tannerpalin/novshell/README.md

 # novshell
-CS270 Project 4 - Creating our own shell
+CS270 Project 4 - Creating our own Linux shell
 ### Authors:
 Tanner Palin and Will Shapiro